 Adult ENT specialist in Singapore

-- Adult ear conditions could have arisen from Congenital infections/ Syndromes, Genetic, Microtia/ Atresia and Central Auditory Processing Disorder (CAPD) causes as for children (refer Children Services).
+- Adult ear conditions can arise from Congenital infections/ Syndromes, Genetic, Microtia/ Atresia and Central Auditory Processing Disorder (CAPD) causes as for children.
+(Read More: Children Services).

 - Lumps and sinuses around/ on the external ear – These may be simple sebaceous cysts, keloids, pseudocysts or congenital preauricular sinuses.

 - Ear wax – Impacted ear wax can cause discomfort and hearing reduction.

 - Ear canal infection – This can arise from ear digging or trauma, swimming in dirty pools, skin pimple or abscess.
 Presents with foul smelling discharge and pain.(Read More: Ear Infections Adults)

 - Otitis media – This can be acute, painful or accompanied with fever when associated with infections.
 Can be chronic with fluid in the middle ear, very often resulting from flights, diving, and associated with flu and cold.
 In rare cases, can be first presentation of a nasopharyngeal carcinoma (NPC).
 Very easily missed by even doctors, as changes in appearance of the ear drum may be subtle.
 May require hearing tests to confirm.